Private Loans

-Before applying for a private loan, you should apply for federal aid, and should explore your federal student loan options.
-For most borrowers, the federal loans offer lower interest rates and overall financing costs.
-For students who complete the FAFSA as dependent students, your parents can borrow Federal Parent PLUS Loan, which are usually better than private loans.
-If you or your parents have an excellent credit rating, you should carefully compare the federal and private loan terms, because some private lenders offer better rates to applicants with great credit ratings.
+Before applying for private loans, you should apply for federal aid, and explore your federal student loan options.
+For most borrowers, Federal Subsidized and Unsubsidized Student loans offer lower interest rates and overall financing costs.
+For students who complete the FAFSA as dependent students, your parents can apply for Federal Parent PLUS Loans.
+If you or your parents have excellent credit ratings, you should carefully compare the federal and private loan terms, because some private lenders offer better rates to applicants with great credit ratings.

 • How much may I borrow?